DataCentricAlliance/scala-evercookie/README.md

 This backend port original PHP scripts to Spray

-You need installed sbt 0.13.8 to build this project
+You need to install [sbt 0.13.8](http://www.scala-sbt.org/download.html) to build this project

-You can start use it by many ways:
+And now you can start to use it by many ways:

 * install it to your server as deb package (or even rpm, docker or windows package, [see here](http://www.scala-sbt.org/sbt-native-packager/formats/)):